HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 - Learn about the additional options for running pipelines and parallel jobs.

 ## Introduction
-`heasoftpy` is a python wrapper around the legacy high energy software suite `HEASoft`, which supports analysis for many active and past NASA X-ray and Gamma-ray missions; it allows HEASoft tools to be called from python scripts, interactive ipython sessions, or Jupyter Notebooks.
+`heasoftpy` is a Python wrapper around the legacy high energy software suite `HEASoft`, which supports analysis for many active and past NASA X-ray and Gamma-ray missions; it allows HEASoft tools to be called from Python scripts, interactive iPython sessions, or Jupyter Notebooks.

-This tutorial presents a walkthrough the main features of the python wrapper package.
+This tutorial presents a walk through the main features of `heasoftpy`.

 ### Inputs